 In situations where you prefer to place an anonymous report in confidence, you are encouraged to use this hotline (1-855-382-7947), or visit http://www.channeladvisor.ethicspoint.com/, both hosted by a third party provider, EthicsPoint.
-You are encouraged to submit reports relating to violations stated in our Code of Conduct and Open Door Policy for Reporting Complaints Regarding Accounting and Auditing Matters (frequently referred to as 'Whistleblower Policy'), as well as asking for guidance related to policies and procedure and providing positive suggestions and stories.
+You are encouraged to submit reports relating to violations stated in this Code of Conduct and Open Door Policy for Reporting Complaints Regarding Accounting and Auditing Matters, which can be found at https://ir.channeladvisor.com/corporate-governance/open-door-policy (frequently referred to as 'Whistleblower Policy'), as well as asking for guidance related to policies and procedure and providing positive suggestions and stories.

 The information you provide will be sent to us by EthicsPoint on a totally confidential and anonymous basis if you should choose.
 You have our guarantee that your comments will be heard.

 - Clarifying Questions and Concerns; Reporting Possible Violations

 If you encounter a situation or are considering a course of action and its appropriateness is unclear, you should discuss the matter promptly with your supervisor or the Compliance Officer.
 Even the appearance of impropriety can be very damaging and should be avoided.